24/7 Support

 • Severely decreased sperm motility, including totally immotile sperm.

 Once retrieved the semen sample is washed and a single sperm is isolated.
 This is then injected into an egg with a very fine hollow needle.
 Since the sperm is injected directly, it bypasses the need to swim through the cervical fluid.
-It can take a sperm up to 24 hours to fertilize an egg and create an embryo.
+It can take sperm up to 24 hours to fertilize an egg and create an embryo.

 Very few sperms are sufficient as we use one sperm for one egg.